 “The community supports the individual,” says Thomas Swain.
 “I am encouraged to be a part of a community, and I feel appreciated for who I am and what I’m able to give as an individual.”

 No matter your spiritual background, Kendal-Crosslands will welcome you with open arms and open hearts.
 See for yourself and visit our campus!
-To request an appointment give us a call at 800-216-1920 or visit us online.
+To request an appointment give us a call at 800-216-1920.